Determining the Weighted Average Cost of Capital

 Effectively the WACC teases out the consensus of the broad business community – investors, executives, analysts – as to the fair discount to apply when replacing a future uncertain gain by a current and certain one.
 Just as information on prevailing interest rates in an economy reveals the time value of money to participants in that economy, so securities market data (information, for example, on share prices) can reveal the reasonable adjustment to apply to forecast company earnings to account for the uncertainty and volatility associated with those earnings.

 Like an interest rate, the WACC is expressed as a percentage per year; for illustration, a WACC of 7 per cent per annum signifies that money received this year is worth 7 per cent more to the business than money that it forecasts to receive next year.
-Also like an interest rate, its effect compounds through time.
-It is noteworthy that WACCs are inevitably much higher than prevailing interest rates, meaning that – unsurprisingly – the fair adjustment in respect of uncertainty of earnings is in practice significantly larger than the adjustment in respect of the passage of time.
+Also, like an interest rate, its effect compounds through time.
+It is noteworthy that WACCs are inevitably much higher than prevailing interest rates, meaning that – unsurprisingly – the fair adjustment in respect of uncertainty of earnings is significantly larger in practice than the adjustment in respect of the passage of time.